-Fire Incompatibility None known.
-Advice for firefighters dvice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
+Special hazards arising from the substrate or mixture Fire Incompatibility None known.
+Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by any means available, spillage from entering drains or water course.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+Avoid spraying water onto liquid pools.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
 Fire/Explosion Hazard The material is not readily combustible under normal conditions.
 However, it will break down under fire conditions and the organic component may burn.
 Not considered to be a significant fire risk.
 Heat may cause expansion or decomposition with violent rupture of containers.
 Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
 May emit acrid smoke.
-Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
+Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) nitrogen oxides (NOx) other pyrolysis products typical of burning organic material.
 May emit poisonous fumes.
-May emit corrosive fumes.
-HAZCHEM •3Z